10 drills to improve ball control

 Minute 7:42 of the video below shows how to execute this drill.

-Make sure you work through the previous drills in order before you attempt this last exercise.
+Make sure you work through the previous drills before attempting this last exercise.
 Master number one before you master number two and so on.
 If you master all these moves, you will improve your ball control with a little bit of practice.
-It is going to help you improve your dribbling and make you more confident when the ball is at your feet.
+It will help you improve your dribbling and make you more confident when the ball is at your feet.

-So, the final exercise is the most complicated of the set. combine three moves in this order: a drag back, a sole roll back and tick-tock and repeat.
-Minute 8:57 of the video below shows how combining these moves look.
+So, the final exercise is the most complicated of the set.
+Combine three moves in this order: a drag back, a sole roll back and tick-tock and repeat.
+Minute 8:57 of the video below shows how combining these moves looks.